We are all responsible for our own lives, our own thoughts, feelings, emotions and belief systems.

 We react and respond to the person showing us the data as though what they have shown us is their issue and not our own.

 Rather than taking responsibility for the way we feel, we project onto the other person by reacting in our conditioned way.
 It doesn’t feel good to associate ourselves with what they have shown us.
 That isn’t who we are anymore, or it reminds of someone we tried to forget, and we want to suppress and deny any association to it.

 However, when we do that we are suppressing the memory further.
 Anything that is suppressed will not go away.
 It lies stagnant and it waits around patiently ready to sneak out, usually when we least expect it.

 It wants to be acknowledged so it can be free and clear itself from any karmic repercussions or any conflict that may arise whenever it is recognised.
-Our suppressed data wants us to take responsibility for it and claim it as our own so, so it can be associated with a good feeling.
+Our suppressed data wants us to take responsibility for it and claim it as our own so, so it can transform and be associated with a positive feeling.
 Just like what happens to us when we want to change.
 We don’t want to keep being reminded of any negativity from the past, we want to tranform and heal.

-When we change our inner data wants to change too.
-Otherwise it will remain blocked inside us held hostage for a lifetime.
-So when someone holds it up in front of us and asks us what we know about it, we have to own it.
+When we change and evolve, our inner data wants to change and evolve too.
+Otherwise it will remain blocked inside us, held hostage for a lifetime.
+So when someone holds something up in front of us that triggers an emotional response, we have to own it.
 When we own it then we can change it.

-If we think back to the last temper tantrum we had, the last sulk or the last defensive word we mouthed or wrote, we will see that what happened was exactly that.
+If we think back to the last temper tantrum we had, the last sulk or the last defensive word we spoke or wrote, we will see that what happened was exactly that.
 We were defensive.
-We didn’t want to be accountable for our reactions so instead of taking action, we reacted.
+We didn’t want to be accountable for our emotional reactions so instead of taking action to heal, we irrationally reacted.
 And these reactions are never pretty.

 If we resist something it will persist and it will keep bringing itself to our attention until we finally fully acknowledge it, recognise it and take ownership for it.

 Whenever we are shown something that causes an eruption all we have to do is breathe deeply and say, “That’s mine.
 That is something internal.
 I own it and I can transform it.”

-We can show it understanding.
-We can look at it and understand why we are being shown it and the reason that it became part of us in the first place.
+We can show it compassion.
+We can look at it deeper to try to understand why it is causing a trigger, and the reason that it became part of us in the first place.
 Not everything that happens to us is our fault and not all the memories we hold our aspects of who we are—we don’t need to take the blame for everything.
 However, everything that we hold onto becomes stored and we need to understand why it is still causing these types of reactions, before we are able to create change.

-Then we can show it forgiveness; it was part of who we were, or a reminder of a dynamic we were once in, and we can forgive ourselves, or others, whenever we choose to.
-By forgiving ourselves we release all the anger, resentment and frustration we feel towards ourselves and we are free to heal.
+Then we can show whatever is triggering us forgiveness; it was part of who we were, or a reminder of a dynamic we were once in, and we can forgive ourselves, or others, whenever we choose to.
+By choosing forgiveness we release all the anger, resentment and frustration we feel towards ourselves and we are free to heal.

-The next thing we can do is show it compassion.
+We can show it compassion.
 We aren’t perfect.
 We never will be and neither will anyone else.
-We can be tender and caring and send the memory some love and transform how it feels so it is no longer filled with pain.
+We can be tender and caring and send the memory some love and transform it, so it is no longer filled with resentment or pain.

 Then we can let it go so that it is free.
 We don’t need to hold onto it any longer.
-It triggered us, it got our attention, we now understand it and it is no longer capable of hurting us or causing us to react.
-Our lesson has been learned, it was probably learned a long time ago but until we are ready to acknowledge it, heal it, and let it go it will keep repeating itself so that we can learn that we also must let go of heavy emotional attachments that stick to our memories, before we can finally be free of it.
+It triggered us, it got our attention, we now understand why we had suppressed it, and it is no longer capable of hurting us or causing us to react.
+Our lesson has been learned, it was probably learned a long time ago but until we are ready to acknowledge it, heal it, and let it go, it will keep repeating so that we can learn that we must let go of heavy emotional attachments that stick to our memories, before we can finally be free of the pain they hold.